minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct-add.rst

 .. mc-cmd:: --policy
    :optional:

-   The path to a :ref:`policy document <minio-policy>` to attach to the new access key.
+   The path to a :ref:`policy document <minio-policy>` to attach to the new access key, with a maximum size of 2048 characters.
    The attached policy cannot grant access to any action or resource not explicitly allowed by the parent user's policies.

 .. mc-cmd:: --secret-key
    :optional: